 - SHOULD I FILL OUT AN APPLICATION IF I RECEIVED A LETTER THIS SCHOOL YEAR SAYING MY CHILDREN ARE APPROVED FOR FREE MEALS?
 Please read the letter you got carefully and follow the instructions.
 Call the school at 518-392-1536 if you have questions.

 - MY CHILD’S APPLICATION WAS APPROVED LAST YEAR.
 DO I NEED TO FILL OUT ANOTHER ONE?
 Yes.
-Your child’s application is only good for that school year and for the first 30 operating days of this school year.
+Your child’s application is only good for that school year and for up to the first 30 operating days of this school year.
 You must send in a new application unless the school told you that your child is eligible for the new school year.

 - I GET WIC.
 CAN MY CHILD(REN) GET FREE MEALS?
 Children in households participating in WIC may be eligible for free or reduced price meals.
 Please fill out a FREE/REDUCED PRICE MEAL application.